 - Specify the DHCP Ranges and click ADD.

 - In Segment, select TZ-OVERLAY | Overlay from the drop-down list.

 - Click Save.
-You can now select this network segment in vCenter while creating a VM.
+You can now select this network segment in vCenter when creating a VM.

 In a given region, you can set up at most 100 unique routes from VMware Engine to your VPC network using private service access.
-This includes, for example, private cloud management CIDRs, NSX-T workload segments, and HCX network CIDRs.
+This includes, for example, private cloud management IP address ranges, NSX-T workload network segments, and HCX network IP address ranges.
 This limit includes all private clouds in the region.

 - Learn more about IP address management (IPAM) using NSX-T.